drewbourne/mockolate/README.md

         // check that flavour.combine() was called with any args verify(flavour).method("combine").args(anything());

-        // check that flavour.combine() was called a specific instance of flavour verify(flavour).method("combine").args(strictlyEqualTo(otherFlavour));
+        // check that flavour.combine() was called with a specific instance of flavour verify(flavour).method("combine").args(strictlyEqualTo(otherFlavour));

         // check that flavour.combine() was called with a number of flavours, any instance.